3 Best Ways to Swap Panes in Tmux

 moving the source pane to left of target pane

-1. To swap panes vertically, utilize the Tmux command:
+1. To tmux swap pane vertically, utilize the Tmux command:

 pressing keys to swap Panes in Tmux above the target pane